UBC-BEST/M2M-App/backend/README.md

    3. For `ACCESS_TOKEN_SECRET` and `REFRESH_TOKEN_SECRET` respectively, run\
       `node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"`\
       then copy the result into the env variable (remember to use quotes).
 Note that the two secrets should NOT be the same.
-7. Boot up the server by running `yarn start`.
+7. Boot up the server by running `yarn start`, or alternatively `yarn dev` for live reloads (restart on code change).
 If everything was done correctly, the console output should be something like:

    ```
    Server running at http://localhost:6969